TheDaChicken/YoutubeLiveChannelRecorder/README.md

   This is a server program.
 You will need to use the client in order to control this program.

-  ALSO BOTH SERVER AND CLIENT ONLY WORKS ON PYTHON 3.
+  ALSO BOTH SERVER AND CLIENT DOESN'T WORK ON PYTHON VERSION 2.
+  THIS PROGRAM IS TESTED AND WORKS BEST ON PYTHON VERSION 3.7.2.

-## INSTALL SERVER
+## SETUP SERVER
   To use the server-side, you need the required packages:
   ```
   colorama: Used for color.